jaewon-orbit/life-switch/README.md

 torque and DYNAMIXEL power off when finished.

-run this scripts to move the motor with OpenRB(/dev/ttyACM0)
+run this scripts to move the motor with OpenRB
+(my port is (/dev/ttyACM0))

 ```bash
 python scripts/move_openrb_xc330.py --port /dev/ttyACM0